 Institutionals and private Investors

-In the middle of the fiscal year 2020, approximately 300,000 shareholders were incorporated in Uniper's share register.
+At the beginning of the 2021 financial year, around 290,000 shareholders were entered in Uniper's share register.

 Since mid-2018, the Finnish energy supplier Fortum Oyj - via its indirect holding company Fortum Deutschland SE, Düsseldorf - has been Uniper's major shareholder.

 Institutional investors from Europe and North America made up the majority of the remaining shareholders.
-About 6.5% of Uniper shares were held by private investors, most of whom are domiciled in Germany.
+More than 6% of Uniper shares were held by private investors, most of whom are domiciled in Germany.

 Shareholder structure: Investors